< /> < /> < />

 What causes a receding hairline?

 Losing your hair can be a stressful experience but it's one that many people go through.
-In fact, as many as 85 per cent of men will experience some form of hair loss in their life.

-And, while it can occur for a number of reasons, these are some of the most common causes of hair loss.
+In fact, as many as 85% of men will experience some form of hair loss in their life [3].
+And, while it can occur for a number of reasons, these are some of the most common causes.

 Genetics

+There are a few factors that play a role in hair loss and the most common is genetics.
 Hair loss is often a hereditary trait and if you have people in your family who have been touched by male pattern baldness, there's a chance that you might have the same experience.

-The tricky thing is that hair loss genes can also turn on and off at different times in one's life, making it hard to predict when it might happen.
 It's hard to deny family history when it comes to hair loss but it doesn't mean you can't treat it.

 Age

-In fact, roughly half of men will experience hair loss by the age of 50 and more than 80 per cent by the age of 70.
+Age is also a common factor, with male pattern baldness more prevalent as men get older.
+In fact, roughly half of men will experience hair loss by the age of 50 and more than 80% by the age of 70 [4].

 Lifestyle factors